gauravsk/microbial-fitness-differences/figures_and_tables/README.md

 - `figure_S5.1.R`: R code to generate Figure S5.1 in Appendix 5.
 - `figure_S5.2.R`: R code to generate Figure S5.2 in Appendix 5.

 - The `figures/` subdirectory contains PDFs of all of the figures listed above.
+Note that Figure 1 and Figure 4A are conceptual diagrams that were created manually (not scripted).